Featured art “traveler barbarian colour Wip” by Brolo. Creative Commons License.

 If you kill the target with this attack, and you are in a Frenzy Rage, you may use the Frenzy ability to make another attack as normal on a creature within range of your melee attack as part of the same reaction.
 This additional attack can benefit from the Hit Dice roll abilities of both Retaliation and Frenzy.

-Retaliation’s original form was fine, but this is its final form!
-It’s no longer so dull, and it has more versatility for reach weapons.
+Retaliation was underwhelming for the Berserker’s final form!
+It’s no longer so dull and has more versatility for reach weapons.
 I like giving classes options for using their Hit Dice in unconventional ways.
 I considered giving a flat bonus to Retaliation’s damage, but I thought Hit Dice sounded cooler.
 It’s as if the Berserker is pouring its life essence into its attacks when it retaliates against any who would dare attack it.

 I altered the five-foot range of Retaliation to allow reach weapons to be used at a longer range.
-This is a minor change, but it’ll be good for anyone who isn’t using a melee weapon with five feet of range.
-I also added clarification (perhaps too much) for how Frenzy and Retaliation interact.
+This is a minor change, but it’ll be suitable for anyone who isn’t using a melee weapon with five feet of range.
+I also clarified (perhaps too much) how Frenzy and Retaliation interact.

 Updates